purescript/documentation/errors/NoInstanceFound.md

 better = show (mempty :: String)
 ```

-### Partial type class

-(Please contribute an example)

-### Partial type class & Non-exhaustive patterns
+### Partial type class & non-exhaustive patterns

 This error can occur if your code fails to propagate `Partial` constraints properly.
-For an introduction to the `Partial` type class, please see [The Partial type class](../guides/The-Partial-type-class.md) or the note [below](#Exhaustivity-Errors).
+For an introduction to the `Partial` type class, please see the [purescript-partial library](https://pursuit.purescript.org/packages/purescript-partial).

 As an example of this situation, consider the following function definition: